BBC Asian Network: 2020s

 In March 2022, BBC Introducing on Asian Network with Jasmine Takhar was nominated for Best Radio Show at the Music Week Awards.
 It was the first Asian Network show with a Music Week Award nomination since the awards were launched.
 The show would be nominated again in 2023.
-The show also celebrated International Women’s Day broadcasting from Maida Vale Studios.
+The show also celebrated International Women's Day broadcasting from Maida Vale Studios.

 In February 2023, the network launched their first tour with Nikita Kanda's breakfast show visiting Liverpool, Manchester and Glasgow.

 BBC Asian Network were part of the BBC Introducing Showcase at the Great Escape Festival on Friday 12 May at the Paganini Ballroom in Brighton.

 Breakfast show host Nikita Kanda took part in 21st series of Strictly Come Dancing where she was the second person voted out of the show.

 In February 2024, BBC Introducing on Asian Network with Jasmine Takhar was nominated for best radio show at the Music Week Awards.

 In February 2025, The Official British Asian Music Chart with Jasmine Takhar is nominated for best radio show at the Music Week Awards 10 months after the show launching.

+On 1 September 2025, Jaz Singh, who achieved recognition for appearing in series two of The Traitors, permanently joined Asian Network to present its drive-time show after a successful stint covering its breakfast and Certified shows.

+In February 2026, The Official British Asian Music Chart with Jasmine Takhar was nominated for best radio show at the Music Week Awards 2 years in a row.